lourintp/restaurant-menu-ios/README.md

 2 - How did I build this project?
 3 - Why did I build it this way?

-To run the app, you need to have an API key from [documenu.com](https://documenu.com) and put the API key on the plist file or create a configuration file using the API_KEY variable like this:
+To run the app, you need to have an API key from [documenu.com](https://documenu.com) and put the API key on the Info.plist file on the API_KEY row or create a configuration file using the API_KEY variable like this:

 API_KEY = your_api_key